 - Building with straws at tape.
 This simple engineering challenge can be great for kids of all ages.
 Using just straws and tape, challenge kids to build the tallest tower they can!

 - Build stackable paper blocks.
 First, build your blocks, then get building endless possibilities with them!
 Make paper blocks that stack in just seven simple steps and then get to building towers, castles, or anything else you can imagine!
 Use colored paper to make building even more fun!

-Egg drop challenge.
-Indulge in a classic with an good old fashioned egg drop challenge!
+- Egg drop challenge.
+Indulge in a classic with a good old-fashioned egg drop challenge!
 See who can build the best structure to keep their egg from breaking!

 Staying inside more often during the colder months is already hard enough, let alone considering the changes we've all experienced this year!
 You can make sure your kids stay on the right track while still having fun by using the activities above.
 Happy learning!